dauwhe/acme-labs/README.md

 ```

+Each publication should contain an html file which could serve as a starting point for readers.
+This file at least should contain a link to the manifest.
+See [BFF](https://github.com/dauwhe/epub31-bff) for details.

 ## Reading System

-The reading system is the main.html page.
+The reading system is the `main.html` page.
 Book content is displayed in an iframe.
 Navigation between files is based on reading the manifest.

 The service worker caches files listed in the manifest when the "save" button is clicked.
 The "download" button downloads a zip of the publication.